What is sexual health?

 - information about body changes – at puberty or menopause

 - information relating to sexual orientation or gender issues.

-Information on what to do about some of these issues, and where to get advice locally, is outlined in the next section.
-However, if you are looking for general information about any of these topics, please visit the NHS Choices website, which has lots of advice and guidance on sexual health.
+Information on what to do about some of these issues, and where to get advice locally, is outlined on our Services for West Sussex page.
+However, if you are looking for general information about any of these topics, please visit the One You website, which has lots of advice and guidance on sexual health.